apify/apify-docs/content/academy/web_scraping_for_beginners/data_collection/node_continued.md

 console.log(results);
 ```

-The main difference is that we used the <a href="https://api.jquery.com/find/" target="_blank">`.find()`</a> function to select our `h3` and `div[class*="price"]` elements.
+The main difference is that we used the [`.find()`](https://api.jquery.com/find/) function to select our `h3` and `div[class*="price"]` elements.
 If you find the differences confusing, don't worry about it.
 It will begin to feel very natural after a bit of practice.
 The final scraper code looks like this:

 ```JavaScript
 // main.js